The RIVAF project: Understanding Poverty Assessment through Disaster Impacts

 UN-SPIDER and Vulnerability: A natural fit

-Vulnerable populations often suffer most from natural disaster impacts.
-UN-SPIDER’s engagement in RIVAF goes hand in hand not only with its mandate.
-It also complements the broader goals of the Global Pulse Initiative (formerly known as GIVAS), which was launched by the Secretary General in 2010 to address vulnerable populations in global crises.
+Vulnerable populations often suffer most from natural Disaster impacts.
+UN-SPIDER’s engagement in RIVAF complements the broader goals of the Global Pulse Initiative (formerly known as GIVAS), which was launched by the Secretary General in 2010 to address vulnerable populations in global crises.

 Understanding Poverty Assessment through Disaster Impacts

-The project is based on the hypothesis that the GEC has created a set of unique, previously unexamined circumstances that have negatively affected livelihoods, creating increased poverty conditions and subsequent increased vulnerability to natural disasters.
+The project is based on the hypothesis that the GEC has created a set of unique, previously unexamined circumstances that have negatively affected livelihoods, increased poverty and subsequently increased vulnerability to disasters triggered by natural hazards.
 The broad objectives of this project are to understand the particular effects that the GEC has had specifically on the well known relationships between livelihoods, poverty, and vulnerability to natural disasters, and to understand how the quantifiable impacts of natural disasters such as loss of life and property are potential indicators of GEC impacts on the poor and vulnerable.

 A variety of intertwined factors